TheIthorian/Gravity/README.md

 ```

-In this example, now when `myElement` is clicked, a new particle is created and the simultation will start.
+In this example, now when `myElement` is clicked, a new particle is created and the simulation will start.

 ---